Jose Canseco: Final seasons (1999–2001)

-In the spring of 2002, Canseco was signed to a minor league contract by the Montreal Expos, who were at the time owned by Major League Baseball, had Omar Minaya as general manager and Frank Robinson as manager.
-Despite making only 13 appearances in the outfield in the previous three years, he was expected to be the Expos' left fielder, and the designated hitter during inter-league play, in what would have been Canseco's first time playing for a National League club.
-He played 14 preseason games, batting .200 with 3 home runs (tied for the team lead) and 5 RBIs.
+In the spring of 2002, Canseco was signed to a minor league contract by the Montreal Expos, who were at the time owned by Major League Baseball and had Omar Minaya as general manager and Frank Robinson as manager.
+Despite making only 13 appearances in the outfield in the previous three years, he was expected to be the Expos' left fielder, and the designated hitter during interleague play, in what would have been Canseco's first time playing for a National League club.
+He played 14 spring training games, batting .200 with 3 home runs (tied for the team lead) and 5 RBIs.
 However, he was again released prior to the regular season start, this time four days before Opening Day.
 The Expos invited Canseco to be part of their Triple-A team, but he declined the offer.
-With Opening Day scheduled for March 31, Canseco did not find a team looking for a DH and signed a minor league contract with a White Sox affiliate, the Charlotte Knights, for whom he hit .172 with 5 home runs in 18 minor league games.
-Only 38 home runs shy of 500 for his career, Canseco officially announced his retirement from Major League Baseball on May 13, 2002.
-At the time of his retirement, Canseco had 1,942 career strikeouts, second all time only to Reggie Jackson.
-By the end of the 2024 season, he is 10th on the all-time list for hitters with the most strikeouts.
+With Opening Day scheduled for March 31st, Canseco did not find a team looking for a DH and signed a minor league contract with a White Sox affiliate, the Charlotte Knights, for whom he hit .172 with 5 home runs in 18 minor league games.
+Only 38 home runs shy of 500 for his career, Canseco officially announced his retirement from Major League Baseball on May 13th, 2002.
+At the time of his retirement, Canseco had 1,942 career strikeouts, second all-time only to Reggie Jackson.
+By the end of the 2025 season, he is 11th on the all-time list for hitters with the most strikeouts.

 At 39 years old he made a brief comeback attempt in 2004, attending an open tryout with the Los Angeles Dodgers, but was not offered a spot with the team nor with any of their minor league affiliates.